fenago/kafka-advanced/lab_guides/md/Lab_7-3.md

 When Avro files store data it also stores schema.
 Avro RPC is also based on schema, and IDL.
 Part of the RPC protocol exchanges schemas as part of the handshake.
 Avro schemas and IDL are written in JSON.

+### Lab Solution

+Complete solution for this lab is available in the following directory:

+`~/kafka-advanced/labs/Lab07-3`

 Let's take a look at an example Avro schema.